Flea Eggs in Cats and Dogs:

 These treatments are not a substitute for proper flea treatment of your pet.

-Killing flea eggs on a dog or cat , , ,
+Killing flea eggs on the pet , , ,

 This treatment can only be done with approved flea control products.
 They guarantee effectiveness and safety for both the animal and the owner(s).